icp4apps/pipelines/docs/VolumeProvisioning.md

 If your cluster is running in a public cloud, dynamic volume provisioning is an easier option.
 For more information on how to use storage class and configMap through Tekton for dynamic provisioning of the persistent volumes	, see the document [How are resources shared between tasks](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#how-are-resources-shared-between-tasks).

 Your persistent volume must be configured in accordance with your cloud provider’s default [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#introduction).
-Below are some of the recommendations for dynamic volume provisioning while running Kabanero pipelines.
+Below are some of the recommendations for dynamic volume provisioning while running pipelines.

-1. For running the Kabanero pipelines you should have your [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#introduction) to be configured to provision atleast 5Gi of persistent volume dynamically.
+1. For running the pipelines you should have your [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#introduction) to be configured to provision atleast 5Gi of persistent volume dynamically.

 2. The storage class used for dynamic provisioning should have the reclaiming policy of `Recycle` if you have the requirement to run multiple pipelines and that too frequently.
 Usually if the `default` [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#introduction) is configured in the public cloud the reclaiming policy is `delete` and in that case your pipelines might create a new volume for each run, which increases your pipeline run execution time.
 To know more about the reclaiming policy go [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming)